Yandex Forms API usage examples

 """

-You can unpublish any form, including if automatic publication is enabled and the specified unpublishing time hasn't arrived.
+You can unpublish any published form, including those that have automatic publishing enabled and haven't reached their scheduled unpublish time yet.

 """